Now Reading

 8. True Grit (2010)

-The narrative is set in 1877, and revolves around a young girl named Mattie Ross.
-The 14-year old girl is determined to avenge the murder of her father.
+Starring Jeff Bridges, Matt Damon, Josh Brolin and newcomer Hailed Steinfeld, the film is set in 1877 and centers around a 14-year old Mattie Ross, who’s determined to avenge the murder of her father.
 She recruits an elderly, alcoholic marshal named Rooster Cogburn to do the deed.
 He seeks the aid of a Texas Ranger named LaBeouf.
 The trio sets off on a journey to catch the drifter.
-Despite following a straightforward plot trajectory, the narrative withholds a lot of Coen-esque elements and character sensibilities.
-Collaborating with Roger Deakins, the Coens turned True Grit into a throwback to classic Hollywood filmmaking.
-At the same time, they cleverly subvert the Western formula.
-It takes darker, distinctive turns that unsparingly showcase the true cost of revenge.
+Despite a straightforward plot trajectory, the story withholds a lot of Coen-esque elements and character sensibilities.

 7. Raising Arizona (1987)